Get App

 Mantras

-Mentioned below are the 8th day of the Chaitra Navratri mantra.
+Mentioned below are the mantras for Chaitra Navratri Day 8.
 Recite the mantras as a part of praying.

 • Mahagauri Mantra – ‘Om Devi Mahagauryai Namah’